 - and demonstrate the correct application of procedures.

-To go further (rapid deployment and operational management): solutions such as Sky Sentinel are designed for deployment in minutes, without on-site equipment, with multi-level alerts and operational monitoring.
+To go further (rapid deployment and operational management): solutions like Sky Sentinel are designed for deployment in minutes, without on-site equipment, with multi-level alerts and operational monitoring.

 Why is this review important?